TEJ-Fellowship/tej-bootcamp/README.md

   1. add a button to increase the count
   - add button element
   - include an `onClick` event handler to the button.
 The event handler has to be a function, not function execution!
-  2. refactor components for display and button
+  2. Refactor components for display and button
   - refactor `Display` component
     - call `Display` from `App` and also pass it the counter state
   - refactor `Button` component